-Newborn babies still remember in their very bodies, the experience of being carried inside the womb, wrapped in warm soft fluid.
-It is no surprise then that laying on a bath seat (I know, it’s called a baby bath seat – and they lay on it 🙂 ) can be a such shear pleasure for your little one.
+Newborn babies still remember in their very bodies, the experience of being carried inside the womb, wrapped in the warm soft fluid.
+It is no surprise then that laying on a bath seat (I know, it’s called a baby bath seat – and they lay on it 🙂 ) can be a shear pleasure for your little one.

 It has in fact been proven by research, that having a fun bath (yes, fun is a factor) can have a beneficial effect on toddlers’ neurological development.